awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. Open the AWS CLI\.

 1. Run the following command\.

    For the `--template-url` parameter, provide the URL of the Amazon S3 bucket in which you are storing your template\.
 For this walkthrough, we use `my-awsconfig-stackset` as the value of the `--stack-set-name` parameter\.
+We also activate `--managed-execution` so that StackSets performs non\-conflicting operations concurrently and queues conflicting operations\.
+After conflicting operations finish, StackSets starts queued operations in request order\.
+**Note**
+If there are already running or queued operations, StackSets queues all incoming operations even if they are non\-conflicting\.
+You can't modify your stack set's execution configuration while there are running or queued operations for that stack set\.

    ```
    aws cloudformation create-stack-set \